frederick0329/Citations-Count/NLP/ACL2016/README.md

 - [ ] On the Similarities Between Native, Non-native and Translated Texts          0
 - [ ] News Citation Recommendation with Implicit and Explicit Semantics          0
 - [ ] Implicit Polarity and Implicit Aspect Recognition in Opinion Mining          0
+- [ ] The red one!
+Learning to predict attributes that discriminate a referent in a visual context          0
 - [ ] Dependency Parsing with Bounded Block Degree and Well-nestedness viaLagrangian Relaxation and Branch-and-Bound          0
 - [ ] Joint part-of-speech and dependency projection from multiple sources          0
 - [ ] Cross-Lingual Lexico-Semantic Transfer in Language Learning          0